 Opaque purple in color.
 84% Cabernet Sauvignon, 8% Merlot, 6% Petit Verdot, 2% Malbec.
 14.5% ABV.
 Exotic nose of black fruits, leather and pipe tobacco.
 A wine of power and structure.
 Black currants, cassis, menthol, graphite and cherries on the palate.
 Silky tannins and a long, rich finish.
 This wine will drink well for at least another 5-7 years.

 I’ve followed Betz from the start and still have bottles dating back to the ’02 vintage.
 I am confident these wines will age as gracefully as the likes of Woodward Canyon and Quilceda Creek.

 I understand the mailing list is full, although I suspect the wait isn’t too long.
 Fortunately, the wine is readily available all over Seattle almost year-round.
-The 2012 was released this past Spring.
+The 2011 was just released and runs about $68.